-- depend only on p, the probability of the event occurring - mean is p; standard deviation is $\sqrt{p(1-p)}$ - Where is max?
+- depend only on p, the probability of the event occurring - mean is p; standard deviation is $\sqrt{p(1-p)}$ - \circ Where is the maximum standard deviation?
 Intuition: what probability will give the most variation in yes/no answers?
-Or use calculus; note that has same maximum as p(1-p) so take derivative of that, set to zero - for coin flips, dice rolls, events with "yes/no" answers: Was person re-employed after layoff?
+Or use calculus; note that has same maximum as p(1-p) so take derivative of that, set to zero.
+Then hit your forehead with the palm of your hand, realizing that calculus gave you the same answer as simple intution. - Used for coin flips, dice rolls, events with "yes/no" answers: Was person re-employed after layoff?
 Did patient improve after taking the drug?
-Did company pay out to investors from IPO? - in Excel, to get a zero or one, where a one has a 0.44 probability, the formula would be =IF(RAND()<0.44,1,0) [note that this is unchanged by whether you use "<" or "<="]
+Did company pay out to investors from IPO?